ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 category: Announcements
 ---

-In this post, we will be summarizing and analyzing the results of the [2022 Solidity Developer Survey](https://blog.soliditylang.org/2022/12/07/solidity-developer-survey-2022-announcement/).
+The [2022 Solidity Developer Survey](https://blog.soliditylang.org/2022/12/07/solidity-developer-survey-2022-announcement/) results are in!
+In this post, we will be summarizing and analyzing them.

 First of all, a big thank you to everybody who took the time and participated and to everybody who helped us spread the word about it!